oss-review-toolkit/orthw-shell/docs/getting-started.md

 Using [curations][ort-curations] you can correct invalid or missing package metadata including the declared license and code repository information.

 In the WebApp report look up `NPM::acorn:7.1.1` by filtering the _Package_ column under _Table_.
-You will find the declared license is MIT but the detected are Apache-2.0, BSD-2-Clause, BSD-3-Clause, LicenseRef-scancode-facebook-patent-rights-2 and MIT so which licenses apply?
+You will find the declared license is MIT but the detected are Apache-2.0, BSD-2-Clause, BSD-3-Clause, LicenseRef-scancode-facebook-patent-rights-2 and MIT, so which licenses apply?

 ### Determining whether Right Sources where Scanned

 Click the '+' sign on the left of `NPM::acorn:7.1.1` and expand the _Scan Results_ section which contains copyright and license findings.
-Look at copyright and license findings and you will find entries for the directories `acorn-loose` and `acorn-walk` containing LICENSE and package.json files.
+Look at copyright and license findings and you will find entries for the directories `acorn-loose` and `acorn-walk` containing `LICENSE` and `package.json` files.
 This is an indication of _overscanning_ - more than the actual sources of the package were scanned due to incorrect package metadata.
-In this case the code repository seems to contain multiple packages.
+In this case code repository seems to contain multiple packages so sources of multiple packages were scanned.

 To confirm this assumption, do the following:

 1. Navigate to the _Details_ section under `NPM::acorn:7.1.1`.
 2. Download and extract [acorn-7.1.1.tgz].
 3. Open the [acorn] repository in a web browser and find the code for version `7.1.1`.
-4. Compare the extracted files from [acorn-7.1.1.tgz] with the
-5. Compare [version 7.1.1 in the repository][acorn-7.1.1] with the extracted contents of [acorn-7.1.1.tgz].
+4. Compare [version 7.1.1 in the repository][acorn-7.1.1] with the extracted contents of [acorn-7.1.1.tgz].
-6. You will find the contents of [acorn-7.1.1.tgz] come from the `acorn` directory within [acorn repository][acorn-7.1.1].
+5. You will find the contents of [acorn-7.1.1.tgz] come from the `acorn` directory within [acorn repository][acorn-7.1.1].

 An alternative way to confirm [acorn repository][acorn-7.1.1] contains multiple npm packages is to simply search for the package names on [npmjs.com][npmjs].
 Both the [acorn-loose][npm-acorn-loose] and [npm-acorn-walk][npm-acorn-walk] packages can be found on [npmjs.com][npmjs].